jamezjaz/jamezjaz/README.md

 I enjoy building web pages, applications, and learning new skills.
 I'm a Case Manager as well as a Volunteer :handshake:.

-I'm a student of [Microverse](https://www.microverse.org/), a remote full-stack development program with a focus on remote pair-programming, and project methodology.
-Just in the past 15 months, I’ve built over 40 projects, registered over 1500 hours, and completed series of coding challenges :muscle:.
+I'm a graduate of [Microverse](https://www.microverse.org/), a remote full-stack development program with a focus on remote pair-programming, and project methodology.
+Just in the past 15 months, I’ve built over 40 projects, registered over 1500 hours, and completed series of coding challenges.
+Currently, I'm a Software Engineer at [Lendha](https://lendha.com/) :muscle:.

-Currently, I’m exploring new opportunities.
+Currently, I’m exploring and learning new things everyday.

 Check out my [Resume](https://github.com/jamezjaz/jamezjaz/blob/master/Resume/Resume.pdf), please feel free to pass it along :scroll:.